robbrad/UKBinCollectionData/wiki/Councils.md

 python collect_data.py NorthLanarkshireCouncil https://www.northlanarkshire.gov.uk/bin-collection-dates/XXXXXXXXXXX/XXXXXXXXXXX
 ```

-Note: Follow the instructions [here](https://www.northlanarkshire.gov.uk/bin-collection-dates) until you get the "Next collections" page then copy the URL and replace the URL in the command.
+Note: Follow the instructions [here](https://www.northlanarkshire.gov.uk/bin-collection-dates) until you get the "Next collections" page, then copy the URL and replace the URL in the command.

 ---